-The year 2020 has been a unique one, from unexpected events to surprising and extraordinary occurrences.
-Now, it’s coming to an end and what better way to celebrate and ring in the holidays than with an extravagant boat parade?
-If you own a boat, now is the time to start planning and preparing in anticipation of this glorious event for boaters and non-boaters alike.
+The year is coming to an end and what better way to celebrate and ring in the holidays than with an extravagant boat parade?
+If you own a boat, now is the time to start planning and preparing in anticipation of this glorious event for boaters and spectators alike.

 Why Decorate Your Boat?